 New Zealand, Afghanistan,

-Vanuatu, The former Yugoslav Republic of Macedonia, Comoros, Slovakia,
+Vanuatu, Republic of North Macedonia, Comoros, Slovakia,

 Dominican Republic, Cambodia